asoltesz/solakube/docs/variables.md

 An other way is to define these variables in the Terraform "secret" definer shell script that is placed in ~/.secrets and named according to the cluster name (e.g.: ~/.secrets/terraform-andromeda.sh).
 Before starting a SolaKube script (that requires one or more of the variables), the script can be loaded directly or via configure-andromeda.sh (e.g. with the command "source ../../configure-shell.sh" when being in the hetzner deployment subfolder).
 The .secrets folder is not intended to be under version control.

 The variables need to be defined with Bash export statements so they become visible as shell variables (e.g.: export HETZNER_API_TOKEN=dkljfsldkjf) after the script is sourced into the shell you work from.

+There is a sample variables file in the templates folder that can be used as a starting point.

 # Common variables